Spin up your own Ethereum node

 - DappNode(opens in a new tab) - DappNode doesn't come only with a machine from a vendor.
 The software, the actual node launcher and control center with many features can be used on arbitrary hardware.

-- eth-docker - Automatized setup using Docker focused on easy and secure staking, requires basic terminal and Docker knowledge, recommended for a bit more advanced users.
+- eth-docker(opens in a new tab) - Automated setup using Docker focused on easy and secure staking, requires basic terminal and Docker knowledge, recommended for a bit more advanced users.

 - Stereum(opens in a new tab) - Launcher for installing clients on a remote server via SSH connection with a GUI setup guide, control center, and many other features.